Publish Data to a Device (v1.6)

 -m '{"temperature": 27}'

-Update multiple Variables with a value and let Ubidots apply a timestamp equal to the reception time:
+Update multiple variables with values and let Ubidots apply a timestamp equal to the reception time:

 $ mosquitto_pub \